 Understanding Deferred Rebate: A Comprehensive Guide

 A deferred rebate is a financial arrangement where a discount or rebate is promised to a customer but not given immediately.
-Instead, the rebate is deferred and provided at a later date, typically after certain conditions or requirements are met.
+Instead, the rebate is deferred and provided later, typically after certain conditions or requirements are met.
 This practice is common in various industries, including retail, manufacturing, and telecommunications, to encourage customer loyalty and long-term commitment.

 Key Characteristics of Deferred Rebates